 When in fact, “machine learning” is the title for intelligent software that improves gradually from training data.

-5G is particularly prone to hyperbole and misuse, which provides audio, networking and other services for live events.
-There are 5G technologies, which vendors built to facilitate data at high speeds and low latency, and standards created by organizations that define protocols for delivery of 5G services.
+5G is particularly prone to hyperbole and misuse, which provides audio, networking, and other services for live events.
+There are 5G technologies, which vendors built to facilitate data at high speeds and low latency, and standards created by organizations that define protocols for the delivery of 5G services.